Creating a competent, compassionate, cross-disciplinary future

 Includes a closer look at vulnerable populations and how AAT will fit in with the populations.

-Module 4- Working with Animals (Second half of Winter Semester)
+Module 4- Animal Welfare in AAT (Second half of Winter Semester)

 Includes learning if the animal can work for AAT, how to certify your pet, what a temperament assessment is and the provisions needed for using animals.